alexandrskrashukitrex/intercom/README.md

 Create a folder named **CompactCode/Intercom** under your app/code folder within your Magento Root directory and place all provided files within the src directory under that.

+You will need to do the same with our Base module : https://github.com/CompactCodeEU/base

 You need to perform the following commands after that *(within your magento root directory via ssh)*:

   * `php bin/magento cache:clean`